 For example, there are two ways of modern olive oil production mainly.
 One of them is 2-phase extraction and the other is 3-phase.

-In the 3-phase olive production method is not much preferable and environmentally friendly mainly due to the high amount of water injection into the system.
+In the 3-phase olive production, the method is not much preferable and environmentally friendly mainly due to the high amount of water injection into the system.
 This injected water creates a toxic waste that is not easy to dispose of.

 High Quality Virgin Olive Oils

 Extra virgin olive oil is the highest quality of olive oil.
 The parameters of these oils are defined by European Commission Regulation (EC) No. 702/2007 of 21 June 2007.
-This regulation is commonly accepted by the many countries’ domestic laws regarding the legal chemical limitations of olive oil.
+This regulation is commonly accepted by many countries’ domestic laws regarding the legal chemical limitations of olive oil.

 There is another vital quality parameter which is the peroxide levels of the olive oil.
 This value indicates the oxidation status of the olive.
 So, it carries huge importance.
 However, there is a point that makes a difference.

 Secondary products of oxidation are aldehydes, ketones, and conjugated dienes.
 These substances occur at the late stages of oxidation.
 It is much easier to detect these kinds of substances.
-The reason is that these chemicals create a rancid flavor and bad odor in the olive oil.
-If an olive oil has rancid flavor and aroma, it means that the olive oil is at the advanced stage of its oxidation and it is already spoiled.
+The reason is that these chemicals create a rancid flavor and bad odor in olive oil.
+If an olive oil has a rancid flavor and aroma, it means that the olive oil is at the advanced stage of its oxidation and it is already spoiled.

 Polyphenol Rich, High Phenolic Turkish Olive Oil

-There are other important reasons why 2-phase olive oil extraction method is better.
+There are other important reasons why the 2-phase olive oil extraction method is better.
 When using the 3-phase method, with the effect of injected water, the healthy chemical compounds of olive oils may be broken.

-The polyphenols within the olive oil are directly related with the health benefits of the olive oil when consumed properly.
+The polyphenols within the olive oil are directly related to the health benefits of the olive oil when consumed properly.
 The major point here is to note that there are some phenolic compounds unique to olive oil that only occur during the malaxing phase.

 The most common phenolic compounds that are contained within the olive oil as Oleocanthal and Oleaceins.
-These are known as their anti-inflammatory properties.
+These are known for their anti-inflammatory properties.
 Artem Oliva’s olive oils are rich in Oleocanthal and Oleaceins due to their high phenolic compound values.

 These quality indicators of free fatty acidity levels and peroxide levels are the indicators of olive oil’s chemical analysis.
 These are the top elements to be checked when evaluating the quality of olive oil.
 In addition, there is another category of analysis that is defining the quality of olive oil.
 This is called sensory analysis.

 Sensory analysis of olive oil is the evaluation of the flavor and aroma hence the category of the olive oil.
-An extra virgin olive oil, for example, must be complying not only the chemical standards but also the sensory standards as well.
+An extra virgin olive oil, for example, must be complying not only with the chemical standards but also with the sensory standards as well.

 For extra virgin olive oil, the defect shall be zero “0”.
 This simply means that an extra virgin olive oil shall be fully free from any defects.
 Defects may be any bad flavor, aroma, smell, or any other kind of negative substance.
-In addition to this, extra virgin olive oil must have minimum 1 fruitiness.
+In addition to this, extra virgin olive oil must have a minimum of 1 fruitiness.

 Artem Oliva’s extra virgin olive oils have superior values that are much higher than the standard limits defined.
 Therefore, Artem Oliva is one of the leading olive oil companies in Turkey.